featherhttp/framework/README.md

 ## Feather HTTP

-A super lightweight low ceremony APIs for ASP.NET Core applications.
+A lightweight low ceremony APIs for ASP.NET Core applications.

 - Built on the same primitives as ASP.NET Core
 - Optimized for building HTTP APIs quickly